Pork pie: Melton Mowbray pork pie

 The Melton Mowbray pork pie is named after Melton Mowbray, a town in Leicestershire.
 While it is sometimes claimed that Melton pies became popular among fox hunters in the area in the late eighteenth century, it has also been stated that the association of the pork pie trade with Melton originated around 1831 as a sideline in a small baker and confectioners' shop in the town, owned by Edward Adcock.
 Within the next decade a number of other bakers then started supplying them, notably Enoch Evans, a former grocer, who seems to have been particularly responsible for establishing the industry on a large scale.
 Whether true or not the association with hunting provided valuable publicity, although one local hunting columnist writing in 1872 stated that it was extremely unlikely that "our aristocratic visitors carry lumps of pie with them on horseback".

 The main distinctive feature of a Melton pie is that it is made with a hand-formed crust.
-The uncured meat of a Melton pie is grey in colour when cooked and the meat is chopped, rather than minced.
-As the pies are baked free-standing, the sides bow outwards, rather than being vertical as with mould-baked pies.
-Melton Mowbray pork pies are served at room temperature, unlike pork pies in Yorkshire which may be served hot.
+The modern definition of Melton pies specifies that the recipe should use uncured meat, which is grey in colour when cooked; however Dorothy Hartley in her 1954 Food in England noted that "a small amount of anchovy sauce [...] made the Melton Mowbray pies pink inside, whereas in most other districts the meat content of the pies is brownish, or grey".

-In the light of the premium price of the Melton Mowbray pie, the Melton Mowbray Pork Pie Association applied for protection under European protected designation of origin laws as a result of the increasing production of Melton Mowbray-style pies by large commercial companies in factories far from Melton Mowbray, and recipes that deviated from the original uncured pork form.
-Protection was granted on 4 April 2008, with the result that only pies made within a designated zone around Melton (made within a 10.8 sqmi zone around the town), and using the traditional recipe including uncured pork, are allowed to carry the Melton Mowbray name on their packaging.
+In the light of the premium price of the Melton Mowbray pie, the Melton Mowbray Pork Pie Association applied to the European Union for protection as a protected geographic indication as a result of the increasing production of Melton Mowbray-style pies by large commercial companies in factories far from Melton Mowbray, and recipes that deviated from the original uncured pork form.
+Protection was granted on 4 April 2008, with the result that only pies made within within a 10.8 sqmi zone around the town, and using the traditional recipe including uncured pork, are allowed to carry the Melton Mowbray name on their packaging.

 There is a tradition in the East Midlands of eating pork pies for breakfast at Christmas.
 While its origin is unclear, the association of pork pies with Christmas dates back to at least the mid-19th century and it was by far the busiest time of year for the Melton manufacturers.

 Pork pies in Yorkshire

 In Yorkshire, pork pies are often served hot, accompanied with gravy or with mushy peas and mint sauce.
+Pork pies with peas were noted to be available in "most" town pubs in the West Riding.
 It is also a common combination served at Bonfire Night celebrations.
 In Yorkshire slang a pork pie is sometimes called a "growler", a term probably derived from the "NAAFI growler" of earlier naval and army slang.

 An annual pork pie competition is held in April at The Old Bridge Inn, Ripponden, Yorkshire.